This can be caused by one of three issues:

 Missing CORS errors occur when there is no

 access-control-allow-origin header present in responses from separate domains than your root page source.
 When this header is missing, the browser debug console will display a message similar to this:

 Access to Font at 'https://c7s7y6z8.stackpathcdn.com/wp-content/themes/landing/font1.ttf' from origin 'http://example.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'https://example.com' is therefore not allowed access.

 This can be corrected by Enabling the CORS Header Support setting in the StackPath Control Panel.
-The default wildcard(*) value for Access-Control-Allow-Origin allows for any domain to have access to this content.
+The default "All Origins" value for Access-Control-Allow-Origin allows for any domain to have access to this content.

 Once added, you will see an Access-control-Allow-Origin header appear in the response headers of content delivered from the CDN.

 For Extra Security, you can specify a domain instead of using the wildcard (*) to only allow the specified domains.
 Using the wildcard will allow every domain to have access to the content while specifying a domain will allow only the specified domain to have access.
 In this example, only https://google.com is allowed.
-To edit your Access-Control-Allow-Origin header, click the 'Edit' button, update the value and then click 'Save':
+To edit your Access-Control-Allow-Origin header, change the "Allowed Origins" dropdown box to "Specified Origins", enter the specified origin and then click 'Save':